im-github-training/1-introduction-to-github/.github/steps/2-step.md

 Interesting, so the old commit is still in the history, but we have a new "revert" commit...

-To *really* get rid of a commit, we'll need to use `git rebase -i`, which we'll get to later.
+To *really* get rid of a commit, we'll need to use `git rebase -i`, which we'll get to in Lesson 3.

-The benefit of `git revert` over `git rebase` is that it is a non-destructive change.
+The benefit of `git revert` over `git rebase` is that it is a ***non-destructive*** change.
 This is especially useful when working on a shared codebase.
-More on this soon.t
+More on this soon.

 ## Exercise 3: Amending commits